 FRPs are granted for 12 months and cannot be transferred.
 To obtain a FRP, you must submit a completed application form (FR) to AFMA and pay an application fee.
-The FR application form can be found on the AFMA website ('Service for fishers' - 'forms' - 'Application for fish receiver permit').
+The FR application form can be found on the AFMA's Website ('Commercial Fishers' - - 'Forms' - 'Other licensing and quota management forms').